Why would someone use a quitclaim deed?

 Downsides to a quitclaim deed

 The greatest risk to receiving property with a quitclaim deed is that you may not have a true right to the property title.
-The grantor might not own the property title at all, yet quitclaimed you the deed.
-If you don’t know this, it’s possible that you could end up trying to move into someone else’s house or erecting a building someone else’s land and effectively stealing their property.
+The grantor might not own the property title at all, so if you purchase property through a quitclaim deed and it wasn’t their property to sell you won’t own the property at all, no matter how much money you paid for it.
+If you don’t know this, it’s possible that you could end up trying to move into someone else’s house or erecting a building on someone else’s land and effectively stealing their property.

 Also, in the event that the grantor had any outstanding liens against the property, then it’s possible that foreclosure might happen.
-If you moved into the house, then you’ll have to leave.
+If you already moved into the house and it is foreclosed on you’ll have to leave.

 Even if the grantor is truthful about a property and has the legal right to transfer the title, a quitclaim deed may fall short in some circumstances.
 For example, if you received property through a quitclaim deed, but it was also quitclaimed to someone else, or bequeathed to someone else in a will, then a court will decide what happens.